Azure-Samples/virtual-machines-python-scheduled-events-central-logging/README.md

    2017-04-17 18:18:07,816 [DEBUG] send_to_event_hub returned
    ```

-   In case a scheduled event is detected, the sample sends a notification to Event Hub and acknoledges the scheduled event.
+   In case a scheduled event is detected, the sample sends a notification to Event Hub and acknowledges the scheduled event.
    ```
    myuser@mysrv:~$ python3 scheduledEventsInteractiveTool.py
    2017-04-17 18:30:35,169 [DEBUG] Azure Scheduled Events Interactive Tool